alesgenova/post-me/README.md

 ## Usage
 In the example below, the parent application calls methods exposed by the worker and listens to events emitted by it.

-For the sake of simiplicity, only the worker is expositng methods and events, but the parent application could just as well expose methods and events.
+For the sake of simiplicity, only the worker is exposing methods and events, however the parent could do it as well.

 Parent code:
 ```typescript